Search

 Password Zoom

-To generate a zoomed-in view of a record password, tap the eye icon then long press on your password.
+To generate a enlarged view of a record's password, tap the eye icon then long press on your password.
 Any numbers and symbols can be easily identified by blue and red color-coding.

 Password Zoom

-Open a file and launch into the Keeper App to seamlessly create a new record or add the file to an existing record.
+When you open a file from your email for example, you seamlessly launch into the Keeper App to create a new record or add the file to an existing record.

 File Share Dialogue

-To send the file to Keeper, select either Create New Record or Add to Existing Record.
-If you are creating a new record, the record type will automatically default to "File Attachment" (Tap the dropdown icon to change the record type).
+Once Keeper opens, select either Add to New Record or Add to Existing Record.
+If you are creating a new record, the record type will automatically default to a "File Attachment" (Tap the dropdown icon to change the record type).
 Enter the record details and tap Save.

 Scan a Document (iOS 13+)